turingschool/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 ### Your Turn

+So, right now, we're pushing data from the client out to the server.
+That's cool, but it would be nicer if we displayed them onto the page.

-* Can you write some jQuery to append these messages to the DOM?
+Can you write some jQuery to append these messages to the DOM?

 ### Talking Back to the Server